datawrapper/api/README.md

     PUT https://api.datawrapper.de/v3/charts/12345/data
     ...

-Will be used by our own web app as well as third-party apps maintained by our customers
+Will be used by our own web app as well as third-party apps maintained by our customers.

+For a while we also need to support the old API endpoint via https://api.datawrapper.de/v2/ and https://api.datawrapper.de/ which will be proxied to the PHP app.
+Eventually the old endpoints will be retired and replaced with v3 versions.

 ## Raw Socket API